What is a Gasket?

-Non-metallic Gaskets: Usually composite sheet materials are used with flat face flanges and low-pressure class applications.
+Usually, composite sheet materials are used with flat face flanges and low-pressure class applications.
 Non-metallic gaskets are manufactured non-asbestos material or Compressed Asbestos Fibre (CAF).
-Non-asbestos types include aramid fiber, glass fiber, elastomer, Teflon (PTFE) and flexible graphite gaskets.
+Non-asbestos types include aramid fiber, glass fiber, elastomer, Teflon (PTFE), and flexible graphite gaskets.
 Full face gasket types are suitable for use with flat-face (FF) flanges and flat-ring gasket types are suitable for use with raised face (RF) flanges.

-Semi-metallic Gaskets: Semi-metallic gaskets are composites of metal and non-metallic materials.
+Semi-metallic gaskets are composites of metal and non-metallic materials.
 The metal is intended to offer the strength and resiliency while the non-metallic portion of a gasket provides conformability and sealability.
-Commonly used semi-metallic gaskets are spiral wound, metal jacketed, Cam profile and a variety of metal-reinforced graphite gaskets.
+Commonly used semi-metallic gaskets are spiral wound, metal jacketed, Cam profile, and a variety of metal-reinforced graphite gaskets.
 Semi-metallic gaskets are designed for the widest range of operating conditions of temperature and pressure.
-Semi-metallic gaskets are used on raised face, male-and-female and tongue and groove flanges.
+Semi-metallic gaskets are used on raised face, male-and-female, and tongue and groove flanges.

 Common gasket configurations